Spare a thought for our wildlife this Christmas

 As bushfires rage across NSW on the back of the worst drought in decades our native animals are being severely impacted through lost habitat, starvation and displacement.

-More than ever WIRES needs help to rehabilitate the unprecedented number of native animals coming into care as a result of these terrible natural disasters and is asking the public to give their support with a Christmas donation to the WIRES Emergency Fund (all gifts $2 and over are tax deductible).
+More than ever WIRES needs help to rehabilitate the unprecedented number of native animals coming into care as a result of these terrible natural disasters and is asking the public to give their support with a Christmas donation to WIRES (all gifts $2 and over are tax deductible).

 As well as looking after drought affected orphaned wildlife already in care, WIRES volunteers are continuing to enter bushfire zones to rescue injured and orphaned animals once the RFS and National Parks and Wildlife Services (NPWS) declare these areas safe to access.